 The Athena Award rewards female researchers that stand out, and because of that are role models for others.
 Role models are important for female researchers who are starting their careers.
 These role models demonstrate that a career in science is possible.
 Each year the laureates will receive the award of 50k€, to be spent on diversity and inclusion, especially for making role models more visible in the scientific community.

 The NWO Communication Initiative Award rewards initiatives of successful and inspiring science communication by scientists.
 Per year at most three initiatives of individuals or team receive the award of 10k€.
 The prizemoney is intended for activities with relation to the initiative.

-The Escher Prize (in Dutch: Escherprijs) was established in 1994 and was named in honour of the Leiden professor in ‘Algemene Geologie’ Prof. Dr B.G.
+The Escher Prize, established in 1994, is named after the Leiden Professor of General Geology Prof. Dr. B.G.
 Escher (1885-1967).
-The prize is award annually by an expert jury from the KNGMG to the author(s) of the best or most original thesis in (applied) Earth Sciences in the broadest sense of the word, assessed by the Jury as the best graduation thesis.
+The prize can be awarded annually to the author(s) of the best MSc thesis in (applied) earth sciences in the broadest sense of the word, assessed by the Jury as the best graduation thesis.